 A. Overview.
-Due to WIA legislation and full implementation of the Career Development Services System (CDSS), entities with Career Transition Services (CTS) responsibilities, whether they are center-based or contracted, play a vital role in the continuum of service delivery to students.
+Due to the Workforce Investment Act (WIA) legislation and full implementation of the Career Development Services System (CDSS), entities with Career Transition Services (CTS) responsibilities, whether they are center-based or contracted, play a vital role in the continuum of service delivery to students.
 As Job Corps moves toward utilizing long-term success as a major indicator of our program's effectiveness, these entities have primary responsibility for ensuring that graduates stay attached to the workforce after separation from the program.